 Caring for those who serve: Chris & Rebecca Hirt ’02

-Chris and Rebecca Hirt are working with Wycliffe Bible Translators in Southeast Asia.
+Chris and Rebecca Hirt are enabling Bible translation in Southeast Asia.
 Chris is a technical consultant and software developer whose expertise furthers Bible translation work around the world.
 Rebecca, a licensed counselor, works with other cross-cultural workers to equip them for the challenges of living overseas.

 “Our Calvin education laid a foundation of education and faith, and upon that foundation God built up a desire within us to live lives of service to Him.